EliteDangerous/edapi/README.txt

 ==============================================================================
-EDMS: Elite Dangerous Market Scraper
+EDAPI: Elite Dangerous API Tool
 Requires Python 3.4 and TradeDangerous.
 ==============================================================================
 Automates pulling your profile information from the mobile API, and populating